Taming-the-BEAST/Prior-selection/README.md

 By default, the clock rate in BEAST2 has a uniform prior between 0 and infinity.
 This is not only extremely unspecific, but also an improper prior (it does not integrate to 1).
 In general, a log-normal distribution works well for rates, since it does not allow negative values.
 Furthermore, it places most weight close to 0, while also allowing for larger values, making it an appropriate prior for the clock rate, which we expect to be quite low in general, but may be higher in exceptional cases.
 You could set your best guess as a prior by, for example, choosing a log-normal distribution centered around your best guess for the substitution rate.

-Now consider the following information: Influenza virus is an RNA virus {% cite kawaoka2006 --file Prior-selection/master-refs %} and RNA viruses in general, have a mutation rate of {% eqinline \approx %} 10^(-3) substitutions per site per year {% cite jenkins2002 --file Prior-selection/master-refs %}.
+Now consider the following information: Influenza virus is an RNA virus {% cite kawaoka2006 --file Prior-selection/master-refs %} and RNA viruses in general, have a mutation rate of {% eqinline \approx 10^{-3} %} substitutions per site per year {% cite jenkins2002 --file Prior-selection/master-refs %}.

 > **Topic for discussion:** Did you change your best guess, for the substitution rate appropriate for RNA viruses?
 What would it be?
 How would you specify the prior?
 >

-Our best guess would be to set the prior distribution peaked around 10^(-3) substitutions per site per year.
+Our best guess would be to set the prior distribution peaked around {% eqinline 10^{-3} %} substitutions per site per year.

 > Change the prior for the clock rate from a **Uniform** to **Log Normal** distribution.
 Click on the arrow next to the **clockRate** and change the value for **M** (mean) of the default log normal distribution to 0.001 and tick the box **Mean In Real Space** ([Figure 13](#clockRatePrior)).